-It is not unusual for students to feel anxious about seeking counseling.
-You may worry that it is a sign of weakness, or indicate that there is something seriously wrong with you.
-However, you don't have to be in crisis or have a mental illness to benefit from counseling.
+It is not unusual for students to feel anxious or afraid about participating in counseling.
+Students worry that it is a sign of weakness, dependence, or an ndication that something is seriously wrong with them.
+Hhowever, seeking counseling is never a defeat, and students do not need to be in active crisis or have a diagnosed mental health disorder to benefit from counseling services.

-We believe that knowing when to ask for help is an indicator of personal wisdom and courage.
-Survey data over the years indicate that most students who use our services conclude that it was a positive and productive experience.
-Many recommend us to their friends.
+We believe knowing when to seek help is an indicator of personal wisdom and a healthy way to cope with the stress of life.
+Over the years, survey data indicates that students who use counseling services determine counseling as a positive, productive experience, and many students recommend counseling services to their friends.

 - Academic performance